Super02/LectioCal-alarm/README.md

 ![Codacy grade](https://img.shields.io/codacy/grade/76cecd863b67412fad55505149d99fce)
 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/dnorhoj/lectiocal/latest?label=docker)](https://hub.docker.com/r/dnorhoj/lectiocal)

 This small script lets you synchronize your lectio.dk schedule with any standard CalDAV server.
+And also uses voicemonkey to activate an alexa alarm.

 This has been developed and tested with `Python 3.10`.
 But it *should* work with any newer python 3 version.